nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Defining Classes - Exercise/RawData/README.md

 -The tire pressure is a floating point number.

 **2.** Next, you will receive a single line with one of the following commands:  "fragile" or "flammable".

+## Output:

+	"fragile" - print all cars, whose cargo is "fragile" and have a pressure of a single tire < 1.
+	"flammable" - print all cars, whose cargo is "flammable" and have engine power > 250.

+The cars should be printed in order of appearing in the input.